proudmonkey/HelpMate.Core/README.md

 You can see that our code is now safe to handle `DateTime` conversion, however, the code is kinda long to just do a basic conversion.
 Imagine you have a lot of the same conversion cluttering within the different areas of your project.
 That could be messy and may cost you a bit of development time.
 To avoid that, you would end up creating some helper functions that do common tasks such as conversions.

-With `HelpMate.Core`, you don't need to write helper functions yourself anymore every time you implement a new project that do common things, not unless if necessary.
+With `HelpMate.Core`, you don't need to write helper functions yourself anymore every time you implement a new project that does common things, not unless if necessary.
 Instead, you can just plug this package into your project and then you're good to go.

 Here's a sample usage on how to do `DateTime` conversion easily: